Skip to main content

 How many miles had Ted driven the jet landsubmarinewithwheels when they met?

-Second, is as the typing below perhaps.
+Second is the typing below.

 Linear motion